grammyjs/website/site/docs/plugins/autoquote.md

 # Always Replying to Messages

-Sometimes, especially for bots that are meant to be used in groups, it is necessary to always send messages as a reply (or quote) to the message that started the interaction.
+It is sometimes necessary to always send messages as replies, especially for bots that are meant to be used in groups.
-Usually, the way to do that is to mannualy add `reply_to_message_id` to the params of the method that sends the message (`sendText` / `reply`, `sendPhoto` / `replyWithPhoto`).
+We usually do this by adding the `reply_to_message_id` parameter to the methods that send the message: `sendText`, `reply`, sendPhoto, replyWithPhoto and etc.
-However, if you're doing this for every message, it can get a bit messy and tiring.
+However, if you're doing this for every single message, it can get messy and boring.

-This plugin sets the value of `reply_to_message_id` param to `ctx.msg.message_id` for every `send` method (except for `sendChatAction`, which does not support this parameter), thus making every message a reply to the message that triggered that update.
+This plugin sets the `reply_to_message_id` parameter to `ctx.msg.message_id` for `reply` and all `send*` methods that support it to make every message a reply to the message that triggered it.

 ## Usage

-### For a Single Route
+### In a Specific Routes

-Use this if you want all messages sent from within a specific context (like a specific command) to
+If you want all messages sent within a specific context (like a specific command), you can specifically apply the plugin to them:

 <CodeGroup>
   <CodeGroupItem title="TypeScript" active>